-For health, a safety purpose it is a good idea to check what (if any) cables are either attached to your skirting boards or are likely hidden behind sections of the skirting.
+For health and safety purposes it is a good idea to check what (if any) cables are either attached to your skirting boards or are likely hidden behind sections of the skirting.
 Remove what cables you can and pay close attention to areas of skirting where you believe cables may be lurking.

 Remove Any sealant, and Loosen Your Skirting Boards

 Taking a retractable knife (Stanley knife) simply run the knife between the skirting and the wall to slice the sealant, removing any sealant you can along the way.
-This will ultimately make the removing of the skirting much easier and create an area between the skirting and wall to place your chisel and allow you to ease the skirting away from the wall.
+This will ultimately make the removal of the skirting/baseboards much easier and create an area between the skirting and wall to place your chisel and allow you to ease the skirting away from the wall.

 To pry the skirting of the wall completely you may use a crowbar by pushing off against the wall studs (using a piece of wood will also allow you to spread the pressure and decrease any potential wall damage), though in the majority of cases you may find that the chisel and hammer may prove adequate for the complete removal.

 Once the skirting board has been removed remove any nails or screws that are still attached to the wall, it is also a good idea at this point to remove any excess sealant still fixed to the wall.
 Any nails that cannot be removed from the wall, just hammer them back into the wall so they won’t be in the way when you refit your old skirting or attach new skirting.